4Kids Entertainment: Company origins

-1970–1990: Early beginnings
+1970–87: Early beginnings

 In the beginning, the company pitched toy and cartoon ideas to various companies, as well as formed partnerships with companies such as Rankin/Bass, among others.

 LCI began making news in the 1980s through licensing actual people, a variety of products, and even concepts.
 The company also had a growing number of deals with television producers and toy manufacturers.
 Among the company's licenses at the time were Farrah Fawcett of Charlie's Angels fame, Charlie Chan, James Bond 007, a wide array of Nintendo characters and products, the Hulk, Buck Rogers in the 25th Century TV Series and many others.

 LCI is credited in its assistance in the initial development of the "ThunderCats" concept and acted on behalf of Lorimar-Telepictures Corp as an exclusive worldwide licensing agent for products based on "Thundercats", an agreement that was signed between the two parties on June 15, 1984.

 During the mid-1980s, Ted Wolf came up with the idea of a race of catlike humanoid superheroes.
 He shared his vision with his friend Stan Weston, who in turn, through LCI, pitched it to Rankin/Bass Animated Entertainment.
 Both Arthur Rankin Jr and Jules Bass were impressed with the idea and the potential that it had of becoming an instant success.
-They approved of it and "ThunderCats" went into production.
+They approved of it and ThunderCats went into production.

-During the early development stage, Mike Germakian designed much of the ThunderCats' characters, vehicles and locations.
+During the early development stage, Mike Germakian designed much of the ThunderCats characters, vehicles and locations.
 He was also responsible for creating the now iconic ThunderCats logo, featuring a stylized black panther head on a red circle.
 Germakian's designs were then sent to Pacific Animation Corporation in Japan to be adapted into cartoon format.
 After completing work on ThunderCats, Germakian went on to design characters for SilverHawks and The Comic Strip, both Rankin/Bass shows.

 In July 1987, Alfred Kahn, former Executive Vice President of Marketing at Coleco, who was credited for bringing the Cabbage Patch Kids to the Mainstream, joined the company as vice chairman and a member of the board of directors.

 On December 17, 1987, LCI signed a licensing deal with Nintendo of America, Inc. to market the software products that went along with its increasingly popular gaming systems.
-Nintendo had already introduced The Legend of Zelda for its home video game system, a software product that went on to sell more than one million copies during the year.
+Nintendo had already introduced The Legend of Zelda for its Nintendo Entertainment System, a software product that went on to sell more than one million copies during the year.
 Some time in 1986, the company also signed a licensing deal to market Star Wars.